Format and Time

 - Familiarize yourself with the UNIX shell and the R programming language.
 You might find these tutorials useful:

 - Whether you passed the lecture Principles of Epigenetics

 - Your immatriculation number

-Lecture slides, workshop handouts and problem sets are available on the course website and they will be disseminated in MS Teams.
+Lecture slides, workshop handouts and problem sets will be disseminated in MS Teams.